 H-Style Harness

 The H-Style harness is very similar to the Roman harness.
-The only difference is that it doesn’t have the piece that runs down your cat’s chest and between their front legs.
-This makes the fit not as secure.
-Also, if your cat pulls on the leash at all, the pressure will all be directed on their throat rather than across their chest.
+The only difference is that it doesn’t have the piece that runs down your cat’s chest between their front legs.

 PROS